 Instructions

-- Add 3 ½ cups all-purpose flour, ¼ cup sugar, and 1 ½ teaspoon salt to the stand mixer bowl or large mixing bowl.
+- Add 3 ½ cups of all-purpose flour, ¼ cup of sugar, and 1 ½ teaspoon of salt to the stand mixer bowl or large mixing bowl.

 - Start with one cup of 105°-110° water.
-Add one package of rapid-rise yeast and 1 teaspoon of sugar.
-Allow to set for a few minutes until foaming.
+Stir in 1 teaspoon of sugar and 1 package of rapid-rise yeast.
+Allow to set for a few minutes until foaming (proofing.)

 - Mix in the stand mixer with a dough hook on two or in the bowl with a wooden spoon until the wet and dry are thoroughly combined.
 Then knead for 5 minutes in the mixer or by hand.
 Form into a ball, cover, and allow to rise in a warm spot until doubled in size—about 45 minutes.